 You’re a project manager and you know what you do.
 You know how challenging and demanding this career choice can be at times.
-But, what do you say when someone asks you “what does a project manager do?”
+But, what do you say when someone asks you “What does a project manager do?”
 They’re not being mean, but rather inquisitive about exactly what is included in a project manager job description.

-We’ll leave that type of work for the less experienced project managers.
 Experience will tell you that there is an incalculable value that a professional project manager will bring to any organization.
 If you do your job well, you will soon find that your project management skills will be hand-picked by stakeholders and team members to manage their projects.

 Why is this?
 It means that you have provided a good answer to the question about what does a project manager do.
 The following are 4 value-add services you can provide as a project manager and make a huge difference to your team:

 There is nothing more that team members on your project appreciate and value than the ability to do their work uninterrupted.
 Today’s technology-driven jobs require focus and deliberate attention.
 This flies in direct contrast to today’s interruption-driven work environment.
 People are stopping by their desk to ask questions, get a copy of the latest project dashboard, clarify their understanding about a particular topic or aspect of the project, or looking to brainstorm on upcoming work.

 It is often your best resources who are plagued with the most interruptions.
 This is because they are your best resources.
 They are professional, knowledgeable, and have answers to most questions.
 They are not afraid to think creatively and are good to bounce ideas off of.
 But, the fact that they are also your best resources means that they are most likely expensive and their expertise is needed on the project at hand.

 What can a project manager do to help such a person on their team?
 Minimize interruptions for them.
 You can do this by making sure they have blocks of uninterrupted time to get their jobs done.
 It is nothing less than amazing what a person that knows what they are doing can get done in remarkably short bursts of time.